maziac/DeZog/design/requests.md

 vscode <-- ZXDebug: response(variables)

-== hovering, watch ==
+== hovering ==

 vscode -> ZXDebug: evaluateRequest(expression, frameID, context)
 vscode <-- ZXDebug: response(result, varID)

+== watch ==

+note over vscode, ZXDebug: evaluateRequest is not only done on first input but on every step.

+vscode -> ZXDebug: evaluateRequest(expression, frameID, context)
+vscode <-- ZXDebug: response(result, varID)

-note over vscode, ZXDebug: If the expression/variable is opened in the WATCH area
+note over vscode, ZXDebug: if the evaluate Request does not return a simple value but a varID.\nvarIDs are stored only temporarily until the next step.

 vscode -> ZXDebug: variablesRequest(varID)
 vscode <-- ZXDebug: response(variables)